 XCAP XML Configuration Access Protocol

+XR eXtended Reality

 4 General description

 Data delivery management is a SEAL service that provides the data delivery management related capabilities (data delivery and storage capabilities) to one or more vertical applications.
 The present document enables a SEAL data delivery management client (SDDM-C) and a VAL server to communicate with a SEAL data delivery management server (SDDM-S).